Create an Airwallex account today

 The Airwallex Business Account supports real-time payment collection, treasury and cash flow management, local and international transfers, invoicing, expense tracking, and employee cards.
 Everything is delivered through an intuitive, digital-first platform designed to make business finance simple and scalable.

-What do I need to set-up a business account?
+How can I open a business account?

 For Australian business owners, setting up a business bank account or business account is straightforward but may vary slightly depending on the provider you choose.
 You'll generally need to provide your business registration details and information about your business structure and industry to help the provider match you with the best account type.